srivallikruthiventi/Srivalli_self_learning/README.md

-# bioinformatics-DS-self
+# Srivalli Kruthiventi: Self Learning
-This repository contains the files and codes for bioinformatics and data science(self learning/coursera).
+This repository contains some of the files and codes that Srivalli Kruthiventi has written.